 Women are underrepresented in senior civil service positions at most government departments, reflecting the pattern across the civil service overall.

-In only three departments do women make up half or more of the senior civil service – DCMS, the Department for Education (DFE) and DCLG – and just two departments, DCMS and DIT, have a higher percentage of women in the senior civil service than in the department as a whole.
-The departments with the lowest percentage of women in the senior civil service are the Department for Exiting the EU (DExEU) with 33.33%, the Foreign and Commonwealth Office (FCO) with 29.27%, and the Ministry of Defence (MoD) with 26.47%.
+In only four departments do women make up half or more of the senior civil service – the Department for Education (DfE), the Department for Health and Social Care (DHSC), MHCLG, and Defra – and just three departments, DfE, DIT and DfT, have a higher percentage of women in the senior civil service than in the department as a whole.
+The departments with the lowest percentage of women in the senior civil service are the Home Office (HO) with 39%, the Foreign and Commonwealth Office (FCO) with 33%, and the Ministry of Defence (MoD) with 29%.

 Despite having the highest proportion of female employees overall, the Department for Work and Pensions (DWP) underperforms in terms of female representation in the senior civil service, and has the largest gap between these two measures.

 For most departments, the gap between the gender balance in the senior civil service and the gender balance in the department overall has narrowed.
-This is particularly true of HMRC and DCLG, and in the case of DCMS the percentage of women in the SCS now exceeds the percentage in the whole department.
+This is particularly true of departments like HMRC, MHCLG, and Defra.
+At DCMS, the percentage of women in the SCS exceeded the percentage in the whole department in 2016 and 2017, but this changed in 2018, coinciding with a significant increase in staff numbers at the department.

 As well as the Civil Service Diversity and Inclusion Strategy, published in October 2017 and setting out a number of steps that the civil service should take to become ‘the most inclusive employer in the UK’, initiatives include: